 I reviewed a paper for Frontiers in Applied Mathematics and Statistics and wrote a blog post quantifying my daily commute.
-I spoke about my live predation work at one of the weekly seminars for the Integrated Behavioral Research Group.
+I spoke about my live predation work at one of the weekly seminars for the Integrated Behavioral Research Group at Princeton.

 Work on the thesis chapters continues.
 I reviewed a paper for Behavioral Ecology and attended a few R Meetups, which was fun.
 I also wrote a few blog posts this month: